You have 1 month to submit your Equifax data breach claim -- here's how

 The FTC said you must submit your claim by Jan.
 22, 2020.
 The soonest you will receive benefits you qualify for is Jan.
 23, 2020, the FTC said.

-Discuss: You have 1 month to submit your Equifax data breach claim -- here's how
+Discuss: Equifax data breach claim: You have 1 month left to submit.
+Here's how

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.